mariellefoster/marf-books/README.md

 - Becky Chambers: The Galaxy, and the Ground Within
 - Hannah Che: The Vegan Chinese Kitchen
 - Zen Cho: Sorceror to the Crown
-- H. A. Clarke: Scapegracers
-- H. A. Clarke: Feastmakers
 - Zen Cho: The True Queen
+- Nino Cipri: Homesick
 - P. Djèlí Clark: A Dead Djinn in Cairo
 - P. Djèlí Clark: A Master of Djinn
 - H. Clarke: The Scapegracers
+- H. Clarke: Feastmakers
 - H. Clarke: The Scratch Daughters
 - Hannah Che: The Vegan Chinese Kitchen
 - Isaac Fellman: Dead Collections